Nitish-Karthick/ChemFlux/README.md

 - Download PDF report

 ## Desktop App – Local Setup
-The desktop app uses the same `venv312` environment and backend API.
+The desktop app uses the same Python environment and backend API.

-1) Ensure `venv312` is activated (see Backend section).
+1) Ensure your venv is activated (see Backend section).

 2) Run the desktop app
 ```